Professor Luciano Beheregaray

 Head of the Molecular Ecology Group for Marine Research (MEGMAR)

 Conceived and implemented in 2011 the Annual Conference of Postgraduate Students (i.e. HDR students) in the School of Biological Sciences, Flinders University.
-Acted as conference chair and organizer between 2011 and 2013.
+Acted as conference chair and organiser between 2011 and 2013.
 This School-wide activity was implemented to assess the progress and enrich the research experience of the ~110 PhD students enrolled at that time within the School of Biological Sciences.
 Its popularity and success inspired the implementation of an Annual College of Science and Engineering HDR Conference, which includes PhD students from across our College.
 In 2020, the Annual College of Science and Engineering HDR Conference shifted to the level of Research Section.
-Currently, the organismal biology and envirronmental science students participate in the Annual HDR Conference of the Ecology, Evolution and Environment Research Section.
+Currently, the organismal biology and environmental science students participate in the Annual HDR Conference of the Ecology, Evolution and Environment Research Section.

 Topic coordinator